 The exam is sent to POST headquarters in Sacramento for scoring and CSUN PD will notify all test takers of their score via US mail approximately 2 weeks following the exam.

-Note: Lateral candidates and POST certified academy graduates MAY WAIVE the physical agility and written examination if you provide documentation of your eligibility to do so.
-Current academy cadets or those who participated in a prior testing process for this or any other agency are NOT exempt from taking the physical agility or written tests.
+Note: Lateral candidates, POST certified academy graduates, and current academy cadets MAY WAIVE the physical agility and written examination if you provide documentation of your eligibility to do so.

 Panel Interview & Chief’s Interview

 For those applicants who successfully pass both the physical abilities test and written examination (if applicable) and the pre-screening interview, the next step in the application process is an interview with a diverse panel comprised of CSUN police department staff and staff/faculty members associated with the University who will assess the oral communication skills and other factors of the candidate.
 The oral board panel will make recommendations to the Chief of Police of who should move forward to the Chief’s interview.
 The Chief of Police will determine which candidate(s) will undergo the background investigation.

 A thorough background investigation, including a criminal history check, will be conducted in order determine the candidate’s suitability for the position of police officer.
 Background investigations are done in accordance to POST standards and requirements.

 Medical & Psychological Evaluation: Medical and psychological evaluations are conducted to ensure applicants are free from any physical, emotional, or mental condition that might adversely affect the exercise of the powers of a peace officer.
 Medical evaluation includes drug screening.